The Healing Power of ART & ARTISTS

 Roopa Dudley responded to my question this way: “My mother always wanted me to be practical and become something along the lines of a Childcare Provider.
 Basically anything but an Artist.”
 Roopa is a very successful artist and also a member of our online gallery.

-Filed Under: Articles, Featured Article, Featured Articles Tagged With: art and inspiration, art with mother and child, artists' stories, Gustav Klimt, Mary Cassatt, mothers of artists, Pierre-Auguste Renoir, Vincent van Gogh
+Filed Under: Articles, Featured Article, Featured Articles Tagged With: art and inspiration, art with mother and child, artists' stories, Berthe Morisot, Gustav Klimt, Mary Cassatt, mothers of artists, Pierre-Auguste Renoir, Vincent van Gogh

 Make sure you don’t miss a new article or exhibition when it’s published here on The Healing Power of ART & ARTISTS website.
 Receive our free inspirational weekly email newsletter.
 SUBSCRIBE NOW!